 A number of activities within support services are undertaken by external contractors.
-Property and grounds maintenance is carried out onshore, while the IT and HR helpdesks, purchase ledger and some finance activities, as well as numerous service contracts, are carried out offshore.
+Property and grounds maintenance is carried out onshore, while the HR helpdesk, purchase ledger and some finance activities, as well as numerous service contracts, are carried out offshore.
+IT is now largely onshore in house, a change from 2018-19.

-Cost movements from 2017-18
+Cost movements from 2018-19

-Details of the significant changes in costs from 2017-18 are described below:
+Details of the significant changes in costs from 2018-19 are described below: